The Mandibular Division of the Trigeminal Nerve (CNV3)

 Motor Functions

-The mandibular nerve is the only branch of CN V to conduct motor axons to the muscles of the head and neck.
+The mandibular nerve is the only branch of the trigeminal nerve to carry motor fibres.
+It supplies the muscles of mastication:

 • Masseter